 After these two disasters we started to use the online house sitting agencies.
 We have had a phenomenal response getting over 300 applications a year.
-They see this idyllic location with incredible wild life, in a perfect tropical climate, staff paid for by us and fall over each other for the appointment.
+They see this idyllic location with incredible wild life, in a prefect climate, staff paid for by us and fall over each other for the appointment.
 Most are unsuitable though.
+We require a couple that have experience of living and working in Africa.
 They need to be experienced in running a complex off grid system balancing between solar, batteries, generators and pumps.
 We get single ladies in their 80s applying, kids just out of school on a gap year.
 Single mothers with children and even once a group of three gay academics.
 Told the latter that the bed wasn’t big enough for three even if it was a ‘Queen’ size.

 Selecting the right people is of course difficult.
 About 80% are clearly not suitable.
 Qualified applicants get sent photographs of the property, internal and external.
 They also get a three page information document covering facilities, cost of consumables, details of the vehicle if they should require it and what is available and more importantly what is not.
 Also sent is a comprehensive document: ‘Serala Management Notes’ which covers their responsibilities, how all the systems work and general information about, for example, doctors, shops and restaurants in town.
 Most importantly they receive a questionnaire of twenty questions on which we base our selection procedure.
 This establishes if they are experienced in this type of living, can manage solar systems and swimming pools and can live forty kilometres from a shop or pub!
 Over the years we have learnt that it has to be a couple.
 This is male and female not some contemporary politically correct definition of the word.
 The chaps will not listen to a lady and the housekeepers perform better when supervised by a female.
 Said ‘couple’ must have lived and worked in Africa.
 Anyone who has done this will know you have to treat your staff differently than you do in Europe, America or Asia.
 They behave differently; it is a cultural thing and has to have been experienced.
+Applicants have to have had knowledge of living off grid managing solar systems, balancing needs of solar against batteries, generators and pumps.
+If not managed correctly the extremely expensive batteries my get damaged.
 Many applicants claim they have ‘off grid experience’.
 When pushed it turns out that they have been camping.
 They have to be mature, but not too mature!
 In other words have worldly experience but young enough to heave generators and pumps around together.
 They have to be an established couple.
 We don’t want them having a bust up on night one about who gets to chuck the hippo out of the bed.
 It has to be a well-established team.
 In this situation you are living and working together 24 hours a day without any other company except the staff.
 We get many applicants who say that they will bring a friend to complete the couple.
 Wrong answer.